Berkeleytime Scheduler

 OPPORTUNITY

-Improve the UX of course schedule creation and planning, while also increasing user retention on Berkeleytime.
+Improve the UX of course schedule creation and comparison while also increasing user retention on Berkeleytime.

 When pitching Berkeleytime Scheduler to the rest of the team, I also stressed that this was a feature that had been requested for a while, and could potentially boost user retention on Berkeleytime.